-- 7.(1) A GOC may be either a statutory GOC or a company GOC. - (2) A "statutory GOC" is a GOC that is established as a body corporate under an Act and is not registered under the Corporations Law. - (3) A "company GOC" is a GOC that is incorporated or registered under the Corporations Law. - (4) These are not the only differences between a statutory GOC and a company GOC. - (5) Another important difference between a statutory GOC and a company GOC is the extent to which the Corporations Law applies. - (6) In the case of a statutory GOC, the Corporations Law applies to the GOC only to the extent to which it is expressly applied by regulation. - (7) In the case of a company GOC, the Corporations Law applies to the GOC except so far as this Act otherwise provides.
+7.(1) A GOC may be either a statutory GOC or a company GOC.

+(2) A "statutory GOC" is a GOC that is established as a body corporate under an Act and is not registered under the Corporations Law.

+(3) A "company GOC" is a GOC that is incorporated or registered under the Corporations Law.

+(4) These are not the only differences between a statutory GOC and a company GOC.

+(5) Another important difference between a statutory GOC and a company GOC is the extent to which the Corporations Law applies.

+(6) In the case of a statutory GOC, the Corporations Law does not apply.

+(7) In the case of a company GOC, the Corporations Law applies to the GOC except so far as this Act otherwise provides.